seifalmotaz/cruky_archived/docs/tutorial/04-Routes.md

 | delete | defines a route with the "DELETE" method                         |
 | ws     | defines a route for WebSocket handler type                       |

 ### Handler method

-There are several types of handler methods that you can use we will discuss the basic one on this page.
+There are several types of route handlers that you can use we will discuss the basic one on this page.

 After writing the annotation we define the method under it: